artrayme/JMantic/README.md

 ## Conventions

 ### JMantic versioning
-In this project, semantic versioning is used but with a couple of improvisations.
+In this project, the semantic version is used but with a couple of improvisations.

 Version has the format: x.y.z